anitagraser/lab/manual.md

 * Set up Teams and send your supervisor a message there to confirm the communication chanel
 * Study the [Software Carpentry](https://software-carpentry.org/lessons/) lessons on Version Control with Git and Python and set up Git and Python on your notebook.
 They will be crucial for your project.
 * Set up your computer as outlined in the [Computer setup](#Computer-setup) section
-* Check out the GitLab repository your supervisor invited you to
 * Go and start making something brilliant!

 ## Expectations